 The Incorporation of Lembaga Tabung Haji

-Before the establishment of Lembaga Tabung Haji in 1963, there was no Islamic Financial institution to manage the Muslim community’s savings for hajj pilgrimage.
-Eventhough there were several banks operating at that time, Muslims were reluctant to use the conventional banking for their hajj savings.
-The hajj pilgrims want to ensure that their hajj savings were free from ‘riba’ (usury) in order to fulfil the fifth Pillar of Islam and their pilgrimage be accepted by Allah or ‘Mabrur’.
+Prior to the establishment of Lembaga Tabung Haji, there was no Islamic financial institution that provided services to the Muslim in this country to save for hajj expenses.
+Even though several banks were already operating, the Muslims were reluctant to use conventional banking for their hajj savings because they wanted to ensure that their hajj savings were free from riba (usury) in order to attain a Mabrur Hajj.

-When it started its operation in 1963, a total of 1,281 prospective pilgrims opened their accounts with a total savings of RM46,610.
-Their main objective then was purely to ensure that their savings were secure and free of usury to enable them to fulfill the fifth pillar of Islam and to attain the hajj accepted by Allah.
-Dividend and bonuses were not in the mind at all at that time.
+When operations began in 1963, a total of 1,281 prospective pilgrims opened their accounts with a total savings of RM46,610.
+Their main objective then was to ensure that their savings were secure and free of usury to enable them to fulfill the fifth Pillars of Islam and to attain a Mabrur Hajj.
+Dividend and bonuses were not in the mind at all, at that time.

-The confidence displayed by the prospective pilgrims drove PWSBH to continue upgrading its services to ensure that it fulfilled one of the ‘fardu kifayah’ (religious duty of collective obligation).
-Since then, it continued to intensify efforts to attract more Muslims to use the savings facility provided by the government to ensure that their savings were always ‘halal’ and safe.
+The confidence displayed by the prospective pilgrims drove PWSBH to continue upgrading its services to ensure that it fulfilled the ‘fardu kifayah’ (religious duty of collective obligation).
+Since then, PWSBH continued to intensify efforts in attracting more Muslims to use the savings facility provided by the government to ensure that their savings were always ‘halal’ and safe.

-To strengthen its role and to coordinate expanding savings and hajj management, PWSBH was merged in 1969 with the Pejabat Urusan Hal Ehwal Haji (Hajj Affairs Management Office) which had been in operation earlier, since 1951 in Penang.
-This new set up was named Lembaga Urusan dan Tabung Haji (LUTH) and was later renamed as Lembaga Tabung Haji in 1995, known as Tabung Haji or by its acronym TH.
+In 1969, to further strengthen its role in coordinating the expending savings and hajj management, PWSBH was merged with the Hajj Affairs Management Office (Pejabat Urusan Hal Ehwal Haji ) which had been in operation since 1951 in Penang.
+This newly set up organisation was named Lembaga Urusan dan Tabung Haji (LUTH) and was later renamed as Lembaga Tabung Haji in 1995, known as Tabung Haji or by its acronym TH.

-With the establishment of TH, the Malaysians’ hajj pilgrimage became much easier and well-organised.
-In fact, for those making their maiden trip to the Holy Land have nothing to worry about because TH looks into all their needs.
-This includes matters related to passport, hajj visa, transportation, accommodation in Makkah, Madinah, Mina and Arafah as well as healthcare and hajj guidance.
+With the establishment of TH, the affairs related to Malaysians’ hajj pilgrimage became much easier and well-organised.
+Malaysian Muslims who are making their maiden trip to the Holy Land would have nothing to worry about because TH looks into all their needs including matters related to passport, hajj visa, transportation, accommodation in Makkah, Madinah, Mina, and Arafah as well as healthcare and hajj guidance.